 This sparkling piano arrangement of the main musical theme from The Snowman will win your students' hearts and imaginations with its beauty.
 Just in time before the snow starts falling!

-It sounds harder than it is... have a listen to me playing on my studio piano (only a couple muffed notes!):
+There are a lot of notes, continually, in the left hand... have a listen to me playing on my studio piano (only a couple muffed notes!):

 Only page one appears in the video, as this is COPYRIGHTED music, available at Sheetmusicplus.com.